-3. Investors' Demographics and Expectations
+3. Members' Demographics and Expectations

-The Scheme offers investors a range of Funds to use as they build and maintain their investments.
-This is because the Manager recognises that, although the investments are generally long term, each investor has a different attitude to risk and a different investment time horizon.
+The Scheme offers members a range of Funds to use as they build and maintain their retirement savings.
+This is because the Manager recognises that, although superannuation is generally a long-term investment, each member has a different attitude to risk and a different investment time horizon.